-In the heat of summer, it is easy to get lazy and let your grass grow longer than is desirable.
+In the heat of the dog days of summer, it is easy to get lazy and let your grass grow longer than is desirable.
 In addition to its unseemly appearance, overly long grass can cause problems for your lawn's health.
+Mowing grass too short can promote its own unique set of issues.
+The importance of mowing lawn grass is often overlooked, and directly impacts both the health and the appearance of the lawn as a whole.
 Finding the right grass length is key to a healthier and better looking lawn.

 Long Grass Problems

 Somewhat longer grass is often in better shape than short grass, but mowing very infrequently is harmful.
-When you allow grass to grow long and then suddenly mow it, it can send grass into shock.
+When you allow grass to grow long and then suddenly cut it, the mowing can send grass into shock.
 Grass roots become diminished and your lawn weakens, making it susceptible to insects and diseases.

 If you allow grass to grow beyond 3 inches before mowing, clippings become a problem.
 Allowing clippings from long grass to settle on your lawn causes similar issues to letting grass grow beyond 3 inches.
-Clippings will be longer and can smother the grass, especially during very hot weather.
+Cutting long grass means that clippings will be longer and can smother the grass, especially during very hot weather.
 The heat can make grass susceptible to disease.

 Short Grass Issues